-Jimmy Ruffin has a point.
-For thousands of years, shamanism has been pushed underground and, with it, a very important role which the shaman used to perform: retrieving lost souls.
-This is why we live in a world today of half-zombies, the dispossessed and the preta or ‘hungry ghosts’.
+For thousands of years, shamanism has been pushed underground and, with it, a very important healing role that the shaman used to perform: retrieving lost souls.
+This is why we live in a world today of half-zombies, the dispossessed and the preta or ‘hungry ghosts’ and broken dreams, as Jimmy Ruffin sang about in What Becomes of the Broken-Hearted:

 As I walk this land of broken dreams,